The homepage of terrydowling.com

 Clarion South

 Terry was tutor for the second week (11-18 January 2004) of the inaugural Clarion South writers’ workshop program held at Griffith University in Brisbane in January-February 2004.
-Terry’s stint also included readings as Gilhoolie’s Irish Pub in the city and at Griffith University’s Southbank campus.
+Terry’s stint also included readings at Gilhoolie’s Irish Pub in the city and at Griffith University’s Southbank campus.

 Tom Rynosseros “Important”